 CROSS-SECTIONAL REGRESSION ANALYSIS

-As we learned in the first post, factor analysis reveals covariation in returns, and challenges us to identify the sources of covariation.
+As we covered earlier, factor analysis reveals covariation in returns, and challenges us to identify the sources of covariation.
 Cross-sectional regression analysis, on the other hand, requires us to specify the sources of return and challenges us to affirm that these sources correspond to differences in return.

 We proceed as follows.
 Based on our intuition and prior research, we hypothesize attributes that we believe correspond to differences in stock returns.
 For example, we might believe that highly leveraged companies perform differently from companies with low debt, or that performance varies according to industry affiliation.
 In either case, we are defining an attribute—not a factor.
 The factor that causes low-debt companies to perform differently from high-debt companies most likely has something to do with interest rates.
 Industry affiliation, of course, measures sensitivity to factors that affect industry performance (such as military spending or competition).